 Funded by / Ownership

-The website is owned by Atlas Obscura Inc. Revenue is derived through advertising, book sales, sponsored trips and events.
+The website is owned by Atlas Obscura Inc. Revenue is derived through advertising, book sales, sponsored trips, and events.

 Analysis / Bias

 In review, Atlas Obscura publishes information on interesting destinations and food.
-The main feature of the website is their user generated “The definitive map of the world’s extraordinary sights“, which feature interesting destinations that people have visited.
+The main feature of the website is its user-generated “The definitive map of the world’s extraordinary sights,” which features interesting destinations that people have visited.
 The website also features lists such as this: 7 Places Worth Trying to See on a Visit to the Korean DMZ.
 This list is properly sourced.